Deferred Salary Plans: what you need to know to take your leave

 When is the best time to take a deferred salary leave?

-It’s really dependent upon you and your financial situation.
+It’s really dependent on you and your financial situation.

 Some educators prefer to take advantage of a DSP in the early stages of their career—before they have kids and financial obligations such as paying a mortgage.
 While others prefer to wait until they’re higher up on the pay grid (and that reduced salary is a little easier to manage).

 Marc and Julie Goulet are two schoolteachers from Northern Ontario who were able to manage taking their deferred salary leave as a 1 over 2.
 Read about Marc and Julie’s Deferred Salary Plan.

 What about pension contributions while participating in a DSP?